Mauznemo/OpenCarKey/README.md

 OpenCarKey is an open source project to make your own DIY remote car key or keyless entry.

+>[!CAUTION]
+>**Disclaimer:** This project is currently in the development phase, so it my still contain some bugs.

 ## Features:
 ### Current
 - App to lock, unlock, open the trunk or remote start the engine from your phone
-- Proximity key to auto lock and unlock your car if you are near it
+- Proximity key (with customizable trigger range) to auto lock and unlock your car if you are near it
 - Support for multiple vehicles
 - ESP32 counterpart to the app